apptainer/apptainer/README.md

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Citation](#citing-singularity)

-## What is Singularity?
+## What is Apptainer?

-Singularity is an open source container platform designed to be simple, fast, and secure.
-Many container platforms are available, but Singularity is designed for ease-of-use on shared systems and in high performance computing (HPC) environments.
+Apptainer is an open source container platform designed to be simple, fast, and secure.
+Many container platforms are available, but Apptainer is designed for ease-of-use on shared systems and in high performance computing (HPC) environments.
 It features: